bolt/bolt/app/src/README.md

 ## Local options

-Add a file ``app/src/grunt.json`` in which you put the options you want to overwrite.
+Add JS options files to ``app/src/grunt-local/`` in which you put the options you want to overwrite.
+The content of these files look like:

+    module.exports = {
+        value: "The value"
+    };

-This file is ignored by git.
+These files are ignored by git.

 ### Sourcemaps